bsmith89/longev-mgen/README.md

             -   TODO: CAZy annotation of full genomes and then match them and see which genes don't overlap.
 (This is basically to catch what HAMAP and COGS didn't.)
+                -   This seems to work well:
+                -   I identify potential carb.  active enzymes by pulling anything that hits dbCAN
+                -   I then do an all-by-all blastp (diamond) to calculate bitscores on alignments.
+                -   Then I cluster everything using AverageNeighbor (sklearn)
+                -   I can show that even clusters that include hits to the same CAZy domains are quite distinct (but internally consistent)
+                -   See Opu0085, Opu0095, Opu0219, Opu0239 (which all contain
+                    GH31) but where alignment shows that they are clearly different proteins.

         -   TODO: What differentiates mice with one strain versus the other?
             -   I think there's some evidence that sex and treatment differentiate mice with the two strains.
             -   This would be a particularly interesting result, since OTU-4 seems to favor females and OTU-1 males.
+        -   TODO: Any evidence for HGT between OTU-4 and OTU-1?
+            -   See `OTU-7_202_pilon_0_3743`, `OTU-1_273_pilon_0_4562`, which
+                have much overlapping length.
 -   Question 3: Can we add anything to the discussion from Ormerod?
     -   Hypothesis 3.A: dN/dS will identify genes under strong selection in the Muribaculaceae.